gtedavid/cmd-tips-linux/README.md

 `pwd` : gives the folder in which you are located in

+`cd name_folder` : to navigate through your folders, `cd ..` will bring you back to the parent folder.
+You can also tab results to choose from the available options if you don't want to type.

+`mkdir <folder>` : Creates a new folder named `<folder>`.

+`mv <folder1> <folder2>` : it renames folder1 to folder2, it also is used

 ### Check os and kernel version

 Please note that this package may need to be installed.